City Beach

 City Beach's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout City Beach.
-Prevalence of common health conditions across all age groups is very low.
-The rate of private health cover is exceptionally high at approximately 91% of the total population (6,645 people), compared to 87.5% across Greater Perth and a national average of 55.3%.
+The prevalence of common health conditions across all age groups is very low.
+Approximately 91% of the total population (6,645 people) have private health cover, compared to 87.5% across Greater Perth and a national average of 55.3%.

 Frequently Asked Questions - Health